National Poetry Month

 Step 2: Use the right tools – Our Writing Journals offer ample space with Learning Without Tears double lines for students to jot down their haikus or free style poems!
-Our Building Writers student workbooks offer more structured opportunities for writing practice.
+Our Building Writers student editionss offer more structured opportunities for writing practice.

 Step 3: Put on some music – Music gets the creative juices flowing!
 Whether you choose calming classical compositions or one of our upbeat music albums, some background music creates a fun and focused atmosphere for students to create their work.

 Step 4: Illustrate – Have your future poets draw a picture to illustrate their poem.
 This is especially helpful for visual learners.
 Don’t forget to use little crayons to promote proper grip!